 No matter what happens, financial standing and sound financial freedom are important to every individual to sustain themselves.
 Relationships, husbands, partners – they all come and go.
 While it is good to have trust in a relationship, one should also focus on becoming financially independent.
 Financial freedom will help you make your own decisions so you do not have to depend on anybody else.

 I was ecstatic!
 My nomadic life as an army officer’s wife was now taking me to Mumbai, the city where my sister lived.
 Life in the army is special.
 There is no city where we are strangers and neither a place where we don’t have our army family with us.
 My partner was also a dynamic man – certainly one of the qualities one should look for in a husband.
 But now things were going to be slightly different.
 My sister was going to be around more!

 The only thing common between us was loving parents and a family dominated by the ladies of the house.
+Yes, a matriarchal household.
 Time doesn’t fly.
-It passes with the same pace.
+It passes at the same pace.
 But yes, when life is good it feels like it flew away.
 Our life too moved quickly and before we could be bored of each other’s company we were in college.
-She went to study economics and I chose literature.
+She went to study economics, I chose literature.

-In her MA final year she got married to an engineer working in a government organization and I became an army man’s wife and we moved on with the flow of life.
+In her MA final year, she got married to an engineer working in a government organization.
+I became an army man’s wife and we moved on with the flow of life.
 I was not at all surprised that finally she belled the CAT and joined the reputed institute of IIM to pursue her studies.
 However, she was shocked when I told her that I am aborting my dreams and career plans to be with my husband.